Azure/azure-sphere-gallery/MutableStorageKVP/README.md

 ## Project expectations

-* MutableStorageKVP has been written to make it easy to read/write/query key/value pairs in a High-Level application, this is useful to store device state between device reboots or application updates.
+* This is a set of helper functions for developers; it is not official, maintained, or production-ready code.

 ### Expected support for the code